 LISA REAGAN: Welcome to Kindred.
 This is Lisa Reagan and today I am talking with Joan C. Williams, founding director of the University of California at Hastings Center for WorkLife Law.
 She is also the author of numerous books that have reshaped the debates over women’s advancement of the past quarter century.

-Her scholarly research has documented workplace bias against mothers, organized social scientists to document workplace bias, and exposed how the work-family conflict effects working class families through reports such as One Sick Child Away from Being Fired.
+Her scholarly research has documented workplace bias against mothers, organized social scientists to track workplace bias, and exposed how the work-family conflict effects working class families through reports such as One Sick Child Away from Being Fired.
 The Center’s recent report, Exposed Discrimination Against Breastfeeding Workers, can be found on Kindred.

 I talked with Joan this summer at the Center for WorkLife Law’s Breastfeeding Policy Summit in San Francisco.
-The summit presented a refined set of insights and tools for and invited group of activists to take back to their states and organizations.
+The summit presented a refined set of insights and tools for an invited group of activists to take back to their states and organizations.
 The tools from this summit enabled activists to understand how public policy and law can be shaped and pushed through in their states’ legal system.
 This summit offered sophisticated tools for creating the systemic change America needs desperately at this time.
 So, welcome, Joan.

 JOAN WILLIAMS: Delighted to be here, Lisa.
 Thanks for the invitation.

 LISA REAGAN: I know we both have colds, so, as we said before we started recording: we are activists, we are going to push through, and there that is.